 The Roving Gypsy®

-Thanks for reading my latest Travel Blog, I hope you enjoyed our nail biting, last minute wait for a PCR Test, and tune into read the next part of our Thailand Adventure.
+Thanks for reading my latest Travel Blog, I hope you enjoyed this narrative of our transit to Thailand.
+Tune into my next Blog to read about our Adventures in Thailand.
 Like what you read, & want more, or have a suggestion?
 Follow, Share, Comment, & let me know.